dvormagic/orbit/README.md

 # Orbit 🪐

-Orbit is a minimalist and elegant desktop task tracker, designed for developers who need to manage their time and focus on tasks and Pull Requests efficiently.
+Orbit is a minimalist and elegant cross-platform desktop task tracker, designed for developers who need to manage their time and focus on tasks and Pull Requests efficiently.

 ![Orbit Icon](public/icon.png)